John Fleming (bishop)

-John Fleming (born 16 February 1948) is an Irish Roman Catholic prelate who has served as Bishop of Killala since 2002.
+John Fleming (born 16 February 1948) is a former Irish Roman Catholic prelate who served as Bishop of Killala between 2002 and 2024.

 Early life and education

 Fleming was born in Sunville, Ardpatrick, County Limerick on 16 February 1948, the eldest of five children to John J. Fleming, a farmer, and his wife Nola (née O'Grady).
 He attended primary school at Ardpatrick National School and secondary school at St Munchin's College, before beginning studies for the priesthood at St Patrick's College, Maynooth, in 1965, completing a baccalaureate in divinity in 1971.

 Fleming was ordained a priest for the Diocese of Limerick on 18 June 1972.

 Presbyteral ministry

 Following ordination, Fleming's first pastoral appointment was as curate in St. Michael’s parish, Limerick, before he was appointed assistant diocesan secretary the following year.

 Fleming went to London and Rome in 1974 to complete further studies in matrimonial canon law, attending cursus renovationis at the Pontifical Gregorian University and working in the ecclesiastical tribunal of Westminster.
 On returning to Limerick in 1975, he was appointed diocesan secretary and notary at Limerick Marriage Tribunal.
 Fleming was appointed chaplain to the Christian Brothers community on Sexton Street, Limerick, in 1975, and to the Presentation Sisters community on Sexton Street the following year.

 In September 1979, he went to study canon law at the Pontifical Gregorian University, completing his licentiate in 1981.
 Upon his return to Limerick, Fleming was re-appointed Diocesan Secretary, and soon afterwards was appointed Diocesan Financial Administrator.

 Fleming returned to Rome in September 1985 to begin doctoral studies in canon law, which he completed in 1997, and was subsequently appointed director of formation in the Pontifical Irish College.
 He was appointed vice-rector of the college in September 1987 and subsequently rector six years later.
 During his time as vice-rector and rector, Fleming undertook extensive renovations of the college, which had been constructed in 1926.
 He also chaired the Irish committee for Jubilee 2000, and was also responsible for the restoration of the Chapel of St Columbanus in the crypt of St. Peter’s Basilica.

 Fleming represented the Irish bishops at an Italian church convention in Sicily in 1998.
 He was an elected representative of the Association of the Rectors of Roman Colleges at the Pontifical Gregorian University, and vice-chairman of PIC-US, the American foundation for the Pontifical Irish College.

 Fleming was appointed Prelate of Honour of His Holiness by Pope John Paul II in 1993.
-He stepped down as rector of the Pontifical Irish College in 2001, and subsequently returned to Ireland, having been appointed parish priest in St Mary's parish, Limerick, on 9 September 2002.
+He stepped down as rector of the Pontifical Irish College in 2001, and subsequently returned to Ireland, having been appointed parish priest in St Mary's parish, Limerick, on 9 February 2002.